semrush/intergalactic/website/docs/data-display/chart-legend/chart-legend.md

 The legend can be clickable or non-clickable (static).

-The following are the examples of using different types of legend in widgets with graphs.
+The following are the examples of using different types of legend in chart widgets.

 @## Clickable legend

-A [group of checkboxes](/components/checkbox/) with specified colors is most often used as a clickable legend.
+[A group of checkboxes](/components/checkbox/) with specified colors is most often used as a clickable legend.
 [Radio buttons](/components/radio/) are used infrequently.

 | Component                                     | Apperance example                                                                                      | Styles                                                                                                                    |
 | --------------------------------------------- | ------------------------------------------------------------------------------------------------------ | ------------------------------------------------------------------------------------------------------------------------- |